 In RS, the employee is entitled to compensation of the equivalent of her average salary over the prior 12 months or the time she worked before her maternity leave if it is less than 12 months.

-Termination/Severance in Bosnia
+Termination/Severance in Bosnia and Herzegovina

 Employees under FBiH jurisdiction are generally entitled to at least 14 days notice and no more than three months notice.